At this time, we have one of two arrangements for writers available:

 We abolish inherent discrimination towards others, you should do the same.
-Our project is not about rebuttal or criticism, we offer educational material to a wide range of audiences.
+Our project is not about rebuttal or criticism, we offer educational material to many audiences.

 Life is inherently challenging when made to be so.
 Sometimes, we might find ourselves tempted to take out our frustration on other people when they are unfortunate enough to be there at that moment.
 Please don't do so.

-Never treat others badly even if it might seem that they are at fault to you.
-Be respectful, nurture each other and learn how we can create solutions, instead of discovering more problems.
+Never mistreat others even if it seems they are at fault to you.
+Be respectful, nurture each other and learn how we can create solutions instead of discovering more problems.

-Hateful people will not be associated with our brand and we will not condone articles that have a hint of hate/disrespect towards others.
+Hateful people will not be associated with our brand, and we will not condone articles that hint at hate/disrespect towards others.

-Companies approach us and our writers regularly looking to be featured on Expiscor Collective.
-The best response is to point them towards our sponsor page.
+Companies approach our writers and us regularly, looking to be featured on Expiscor Collective.
+The best response is to point them toward our sponsor page.
 We only accept relevant personally examined for quality people, products, or services.

 - Do not add logos in the feature image.